2Cheetah/Perl-tutorial/notes/notes_chapter4.md

 Chapter 4.
 Subroutines
 ======================
 _Subroutine_ is a user-defined function.
-The name of a subroutine is another Perl identifier (letters, digits, underscores, but can't start with a digit) with a sometimes-optional ampersand &amp in front.
+The name of a subroutine is another Perl identifier (letters, digits, underscores, but can't start with a digit) with a sometimes-optional ampersand &amp; in front.

 Defining a Subroutine
 ---------------------